 Fuelling Everybody Every Day (FEED) is a practical and fun, food and nutrition education program.
 We use food play and experiential learning to help build a positive relationship with food.

-FEED targets children and young people aged between 2-18 years who experience atypical eating behaviours.
+FEED targets children and young people aged between 3-18 years who experience atypical eating behaviours.
 This includes:

 Facilitated by an Accredited Practising Dietitian (APD) and an Occupational Therapist (OT), specialising in Play Therapy, FEED uses an evidenced based approach to help children and young people living in the ACT.
 FEED provides fun hands-on food exposure experiences to help children build a healthy relationship with food.
 The aim is to increase participants dietary variability, with a focus on vegetables.
+To learn more about our experience delivering this program, listen to our interview on ABC radio (March 2025).

 FEED has been designed for the following three age specific cohorts:

-Early Childhood (2-5 years)
+Early Childhood (3-5 years)

 Using the Theraplay model to engage children with food, via play with their caregiver.
 The focus for the age group is to help the children become comfortable with trying new and different foods, through creative play and conversations.